tintinweb/vscode-decompiler/README.md

 * <img width="15" alt="Screenshot 2020-05-13 at 14 09 49" src="https://user-images.githubusercontent.com/2865694/81810616-8c645100-9523-11ea-9bd1-cfddde16a420.png"> Android APK's
 * <img width="15" alt="Screenshot 2020-05-13 at 14 09 49" src="https://user-images.githubusercontent.com/2865694/82730302-e7a1fa80-9cfe-11ea-9499-8cabe633a1d0.png"> Python `.pyc` and `.pyo`

+Just `right-click → Decompile` on a supported executable and wait for the magic to happen.

+The decompilation result is added to a temporary sub-workspace.
+You can `right-click → Download` files to your local file-system right from the sub-workspace.

+Have phun 🙌

 **macOS**